progressivepull/Data-Science/pandas/script/access-rows-and-columns.md

 I can also slice between A and D and pandas can handle it just as well.
 A side note, labels. **Don't have to be unique if there are repeating labels you will get all the rows with this label.**

-Sometimes you'd like to access the 1st row regardless of the label.
+Sometimes you'd like to **access the 1st row regardless of the label**.
 In this case you can use the iloc accessor, which works by position, so DF, iloc at location 0.
-And this is going to work and bring us.
-The first row.
+And this is going to work and bring us the first row.

 Another kind of index you can have is time based index.

-So let's change the data frame index which currently if we look at it is a range index and we are going to set it to the time.
-And have a look at it and now it is a daytime index with all of these.
-Values.
-Now, if you're going to run the lock zero, we're going to see that it's going to fail because we don't have any row that is labeled with zero.
+So let's change the data frame index which currently if we look at it is a range index and we are **going to set it to the time.** And have a look at it and now it is a daytime index with all of these values.

+Now, if you're going to run the lock zero, we're going to see that it's going to **fail because we don't have any row that is labeled with zero.**

 Now, however, I can access a row by time, and I can pass the time as a string and pandas is fine with it.
-You can even access time index with the time unit, so here we're going to access.
-Everything that is at 348 and we're going to get all the rows that fall in this minute.
+You can even access time index with the time unit, so here we're going to access. **Everything that is at 3:48 and we're going to get all the rows that fall in this minute.**

 By the way, I'm not jogging at these crazy times.
 These times are in UTC and I'm at Israel, which means the time was actually 6:48 AM.
 Still early, but not that early.